Vigilante (character): Patricia Trayce

-The next Vigilante was Patricia Trayce, a rogue Gotham City police detective who teams up with Deathstroke the Terminator in the Deathstroke the Terminator series written by Marv Wolfman and George Pérez.
+The next Vigilante was Patricia Trayce, a rogue Gotham City police detective who teams up with Deathstroke in the Deathstroke series written by Marv Wolfman and George Pérez.
 Trayce found Adrian Chase's gear and adapted the guise.
 She was also Deathstroke's lover.
-She first appeared in Deathstroke the Terminator #6.
-In Deathstroke the Terminator #11, Pat takes up the Vigilante uniform.
-She was trained by Deathstroke, and soon started to work alone.
+Trayce becomes Vigilante in Deathstroke the Terminator #11.

 Adeline Kane

 Justin Powell

 Late in 2005, DC published a Vigilante limited series by writer Bruce Jones and artist Ben Oliver.
 The identity of the title character is initially left mysterious, but apparently this is a new incarnation of the character.

 His name was Justin "Jay" Sutter.
 When he encountered a murderer as a child, he created a second personality in his mind, The Vigilante.
 At some point, he changed his name to Justin Scott Powell and would become the Vigilante subconsciously.
 While Powell was unaware of the Vigilante personality, the Vigilante knew about Powell.
 At the miniseries' end, Powell was able to reconcile the two personalities.

 The Vigilante was last seen, alongside Wild Dog and the current Crimson Avenger, on a rooftop in the great battle of Metropolis, raining bullets down on the Trigger Twins, the Madmen, the second Spellbinder, and others in Infinite Crisis #7.